sandrorb/dmsa/Readme.txt

-Program being developed in Qt/C++ for MacOSX to calculate the DMSA absolut uptake in nuclear medicine.
+Program being developed in Qt/C++ for MacOSX to calculate the DMSA absolute uptake in nuclear medicine.
 This project has been developed to learn C++ and Qt.

 The MacOSX executable lives in the folder "executable".
 Its name is dmsa.app (MacOSX